abasallo/trello-clone/iac/README.md

 # Usage

+A bucket with the name abasallo-free-1-terraform-state (check main.ts for the actual name and region) is required to store the terraform state.
+The bucket must be created manually.

 To start with all the modules need initialisation so run `terraform init` to do that.

 Run `terraform plan` to check the configuration files are valid and all variables have been declared.